 This streamlined and cost-effective approach delivers value to funders, publishers, researchers, institutions, and the public at each point in the process of enabling public access:

-- IDENTIFICATION: Simply naming the funding source during the article submission process adds CrossRef’s FundRef metadata, which triggers public access to the article.
+- IDENTIFICATION: Simply naming the funding source during the article submission process adds metadata from the Crossref Open Funder Registry, which triggers public access to the article.
 This easy step minimizes the time researchers have to spend on administrative tasks.

 - DISCOVERY: Users can quickly find the latest research articles via agency portals and common search engines, as well as through CHORUS’ optimized search application.
 CHORUS’ open programming and interface invites innovators to develop new tools and functionality that further support public access and facilitates text/data mining on funded research.